Install A Backup Generator And Bring The Power Of Security

 No one likes losing power for an extended period of time.
-It’s not only inconvenient, but it can also be destructive – the temperature of your home drops significantly, food in your refrigerator and freezer can go bad.
+It’s not only inconvenient; it can also be destructive.
+The temperature of your home drops significantly, food in your refrigerator and freezer can go bad.

-What Is a Backup Generator?
+What Is A Backup Generator?

 A backup generator is a permanent installation in a home that will provide uninterrupted electrical backup for days.
 They are connected to the home’s electrical panel but powered by external fuel, such as diesel, natural gas, or propane.
 Large systems can power a whole home with ease.

 Once the municipal power comes back on, the switch will shut off and the home will be reconnected to the grid.
 Generators are popular for families with small children who do not want interrupted service, as well as those who work out of the home and need access to power all the time.

-How Much Do They Cost?
+How Much Does A Generator Cost?

-Keep in mind that most homeowners don’t need the entire home powered at once, but instead just want the devices powered that are used most, such as the fridge, air conditioner/heater, oven, or washer/dryer.
+Keep in mind that most homeowners don’t need the entire home powered at once.
+Instead, they just want the devices powered that are used most — such as the fridge, air conditioner/heater, oven, or washer/dryer.

 A basic generator that includes just the essential circuits will usually start around $3,000 before installation and fuel.
 Some larger systems that can power the whole home can cost upwards of $20,000.

 Do Backup Generators Require Maintenance?

 Generators do require some upkeep, especially those that are bigger.
 If the generator is used for 24 to 48 hours continuously, it should be serviced.
 If it’s used for a week or more, have a professional change the filter and oil.

 We stand behind all of the products we install and can recommend Kohler models in particular with confidence.